ManimCommunity/manim/docs/source/tutorials/configuration.rst

 Since config files are meant to replace CLI flags, all CLI flags can be set via a config file.
 Moreover, any config option can be set via a config file, whether or not it has an associated CLI flag.
-See the bottom of this document for a list of all CLI flags and all config options.
+See the bottom of this document for a list of all CLI flags and config options.

 Manim will look for a ``manim.cfg`` config file in the same directory as the file being rendered, and **not** in the directory of execution.
 For example,